KevinWang676/KevinWang676.github.io/_pages/about.md

   - /about.html
 ---

 I am Qixuan Kevin Wang, a senior student majoring in Applied Mathematics and Computational Sciences at [Duke Kunshan University](https://www.dukekunshan.edu.cn/).
-Currently, I am working on extreme value theory and machine learning projects such as speech synthesis and voice conversion.
+Currently, I am working on extreme value theory and machine learning projects such as speech synthesis and diffusion models.

 My research interests include probability theory, statistics, machine learning, speech processing, and diffusion models.
 I am also interested in democratization of AI and entrepreneurship.
 I have made about 30 videos about various applications of generative AI.
 My channel now has over **6k** followers and my videos have **400k** views in total.